Kopunk/task-tracker-cpp/README.md

 ## Installation

-> :warning: Ensure you have CMake and Make installed
+> Ensure you have CMake and Make installed

 ```
 git clone https://github.com/Kopunk/task-tracker-cpp.git
-cd task-tracker++
+cd task-tracker-cpp
 ./install.sh
+# Follow instructions to add executable to PATH

 track --version
 ```

-**Additionally: add the listed directory to PATH**
+> ℹ️ Configuration and binary is installed to single direcotry in user's home directory

 ## Usage